 How Digital Oil and Gas Solutions Division at TEAM International can help

-Even though most organizations realize the importance of disruptive technology in oil and gas and are ready to invest in it, a large majority of executives admit that their companies don’t possess the necessary skills and talents to lead the innovation and realize the investment value.
+Most organizations realize the importance of disruptive technology in oil and gas trends and are ready to invest.
+However, a large majority of executives admit that their companies don’t possess the necessary skills and talents to lead the innovation and realize the investment value.
 Based on our experience and survey data, today, enterprises mainly suffer from a shortage of the following digital skills:

 - Artificial intelligence – 57%